-The set of outcomes that can arise in Bayes Nash equilibria of an incomplete information game where players may have access to additional signals beyond the given information structure is equivalent to the set of a version of incomplete information correlated equilibrium which we dub Bayes correlated equilibrium.
+We characterize the set of outcomes that can arise in Bayes Nash equilibrium if players observe the given information structure but may also observe additional signals.
+The characterization corresponds to the set of (a version of) incomplete information correlated equilibria which we dub Bayes correlated equilibria.

-A game of incomplete information can be decomposed into a basic game, given by actions sets and payoff functions, and an information structure.
 We identify a partial order on many player information structures (individual sufficiency) under which more information shrinks the set of Bayes correlated equilibria.
+This order captures the role of information in imposing (incentive) constraints on behavior.

-KEYWORDS: Correlated equilibrium, incomplete information, robust predictions, information structure, sufficiency, Blackwell ordering.
+KEYWORDS: Correlated equilibrium, incomplete information, Bayes Nash equilibrium, Bayes correlated equilibrium, robust predictions, information structure, sufficiency, Blackwell ordering.